-$$I{r^2}(r,\theta) = r^2 I_0(r,\theta) = r^2 \beta(r,\theta) + r^2 \varepsilon_0(\theta)$$
+$$I{r^2}(r,\theta) = r^2 I_0(r,\theta) = r^2 \beta(r,\theta) + r^2 \varepsilon_0(\theta).$$

-297 Note that the noise amplitude now increases as the square of the range.
-For optimal results, it is 298 then essential to discard irrelevant noisy data, which is discussed further.
+Note that the noise amplitude now increases as the square of the range.
+For optimal results, it is then essential to discard irrelevant noisy data, which is discussed further.

 After conversion to decibels, shots are filtered in the range dimension.
-The low-pass median filter of length 7 points (10.5 m) removes high-intensity spikes typically caused by hard-targets such as birds and insects, while the high-pass median filter of length 333 points (500 m) removes the very large structures to reveal local fluctuations.
-Figure 1 presents an example of preprocessed backscatter data (panel a), along with the corresponding raw SNR (7) (panel b).
+The low-pass median filter of length 7 points (10.5 m) removes high-intensity spikes typically caused by hard targets, such as birds and insects, while the high-pass median filter of length 333 points (500 m) removes the very large structures to reveal local fluctuations.
+Figure 1 presents an example of preprocessed backscatter data (Fig. 1a), along with the corresponding raw SNR [(7)] (Fig. 1b).

-304 b.
+b.
 Detecting coherent features

 Two different aspects complicate the motion estimation process.
-First, due to the nature of backscatter data, the raw SNR (7) decays as one-over-range-squared.
-Typically, for the REAL operating in Chico, CA, the SNR resulting from a single laser pulse drops below 5 at r = 3 km.
+First, because of the nature of backscatter data, the raw SNR [(7)] decays as one-over-rangesquared.
+Typically, for the REAL operating in Chico, the SNR resulting from a single laser pulse drops below 5 at r = 3 km.
 Such high levels of noise in the far range are challenging for optical flow.
 Second, for the purpose of motion estimation, a good SNR in the near range does not necessarily imply useful information.
-For instance, coherent features can be absent from a region of the scan, yielding much uncertainties as to the underlying wind field in that region.
+For instance,